yegor256/blog/_drafts/settings.md

 }
 {% endhighlight %}

 The class is growing and becoming more and more powerful!
-Now, it's time to introduce a new class, which we will call `PageSettings`:
+Now it's time to introduce a new class, which we will call `PageSettings`:

 {% highlight java %}